joppe2001/order-summary.github.io/README.md

-# order-summary.github.io
+solution to:
-an order summary template
+an order summary template based on https://www.fronendmentor.io/